Direct and Indirect Cost Allocations Under OMB Uniform Guidance

 D. All colleges, schools and institutes are responsible for implementing and monitoring policies and procedures, and for providing the support necessary to ensure project goals can be accomplished.
 Units are required to spend their allocation of recovered indirect costs in support of research activities.

 E. Individual Principal Investigators (PIs) are responsible for scientific and budgetary decisions related to contracts and grants.
 PIs also are responsible for ensuring the accurate allocation and assignment of costs to a specific contract/grant (i.e., the project fund which incurred the expense).
-(See also AP 28.)
+(See also University Policy 4006.)
 PIs are required to spend their allocation of recovered indirect costs in support of research activities.

 V. REFERENCE MATERIAL